 If you suspect you have torn your meniscus, it’s important to have it diagnosed professionally and immediately to confirm the diagnosis while ruling out other causes of knee pain like ligament tears, tendon strains and more.
 This is something that we can help with at Masterton Foot Clinic.

 It’s essential to have suspected meniscus tears professionally assessed, diagnosed and treated.
-There are many structures with the knee and around the knee that can cause knee pain, and depending on the cause, can require very different treatment.
+Many structures with the knee and around the knee can cause knee pain, and depending on the cause, can require very different treatment.
 Having the wrong diagnosis may see you spending time and money treating knee pain without success, and your injury may worsen in the meantime.

 The first step is to see your podiatrist.
 We can help rule out other causes of knee pain, refer you for imaging to confirm your diagnosis, and start you on a treatment plan with the goals of both relieving your pain and discomfort, and allowing the knee to heal and repair.